stefichjo/toki-pona/nasin-toki.md

 ### CONJUNCTION
 *([nimi lili luka](#transitive-particle) "en", [nimi lili luka](#transitive-particle) "anu")*

 By means of "anu seme" one can express a yes-no-question.
-In this case "seme" is a [ᴠᴇʀʙ](#verb).
+In this case "seme" is an alternative [predicate](#subject-and-predicate).

 | ona li mama anu seme? |
 |:-|